rhagelstrom/FG-Forge-Updater/CONTRIBUTING.md

 ## Code Submissions

+### Style

 If your text editor doesn't support [.editorconfig](https://editorconfig.org/), please reference the [.editorconfig file](.editorconfig) for some basic formatting norms.
 Regardless, `ruff format .` should be run to standardize formatting before attempting to commit.

+### Tests

+Pytest is used to simplify testing and avoid committing broken code.
+Before committing, please run `pytest` in the project folder and resolve any errors.